 There are so many amazing things you can do in PhotoShop.
-Have you ever seen those gorgeous pictures of the children holding a rose, where the photo is in all black and white with the exception of the red rose?
+Have you ever seen those gorgeous pictures of the children holding a rose, where the photo is in all black and white except for the red rose?
 Well, here is a simple way to get that effect using PhotoShop Elements.
-This step-by-step instructional guide portrays a photo of what your screen will look like, as you do each step.
-You will be able to see what buttons to press, and where they are on the screen.
+This step-by-step instructional guide portrays a photo of what your screen will look like as you do each step.
+You will be able to see what buttons to press and where they are on the display.

 This Is the Before Photo

 Step One: Click on the Smart Tool:

 The smart tool is on the right.
-It is emphasized by the darkened area around it.
-If you are uncertain you are clicking on the correct icon, hover above it for a few seconds and you will see a bar coming that will tell you what the icon is.
+The darkened area around it emphasizes it.
+If you are uncertain, you are clicking on the correct icon, hover above it for a few seconds, and you will see a bar coming that will tell you what the icon is.
 If it says "smart tool."
 Click on it.
-Once you do this, you will see a new drop down menu on the top of the screen.
+Once you do this, you will see a new drop-down menu on the top of the screen.

 Step Two: Scroll Down and Click on "Black and White in Reverse."

 The drop-down menu will be right above your work area and below the main menus.
 Click on the arrow clicking down, and you will find "black and white in reverse."
 Assuming you have the same version as me, it should be one of them that uses a flower icon.

 When you first press black and white in reverse, you may feel like nothing happened.
 So take your cursor and click on an area that you want to remain in color.
 The moment you release the right button on your mouse, all except the highlighted area will turn black and white.
-You will want to keep putting the mouse over the area, until all of it is highlighted.
-There will be a lot of tweaking which will be explained in the next step.
-This refining will take several minutes.
+You will want to keep putting the mouse over the range, highlighting the desired areas.
+There will be a lot of tweaking, which will take several minutes.

 Step Four: Coloring Inside the Lines